Mildred14/gmail_api_csv/README.md

 Follow Step 1 to turn on the Gmail API and don't forget to download your client configuration (your file probably will be on the download's folder, please change it at the project root folder )

-Step 2 you need to Install the Google Client Library.
-Verify that you are on the right path and add this line to your terminal to add the gem
+Step 2 - You need to Install the Google Client Library.
+Verify that you are on the right path and add this line to your terminal to add the gem:
 ```bash
 gem install google-api-client
 ```